Doug Harvey (ice hockey): Minor league hockey

-Harvey played minor league hockey in Oxford Park, Notre Dame de Grace in his native Montreal, Quebec, Canada, then began his professional career with the Montreal Royals of the Quebec Senior Hockey League where he played from 1945 to 1947, helping them win the Allan Cup.
+Harvey played minor league hockey in Oxford Park, NDG, then began his professional career with the Montreal Royals of the Quebec Senior Hockey League where he played from 1945 to 1947, helping them win the Allan Cup.
 He then played one season with the Buffalo Bisons of the American Hockey League.
 He made the jump to the Montreal Canadiens of the NHL in the 1947–48 NHL season and remained with the team until 1961.

 Football and baseball

 In the early 1940s Harvey also played rugby football (later known as Canadian football).
-He started to play competitively while at West Hill, and though he could play both offense and defence equally well, he was most known as a defensive halfback.
+He started to play competitively while at West Hill, and though he could play both offence and defence equally well, he was most known as a defensive halfback.
 He continued on with the sport when he joined the navy, playing for their Montreal-based team, St. Hyacinthe–Donnacona Navy.
 In 1942 Harvey was named the most valuable player of the Quebec Rugby Football Union.
 The Donnacona Navy won the 1944 Grey Cup as Canadian champions, though Harvey had been sent into active service and did not play in the game.
 After the war he briefly played for the newly formed Montreal Hornets, but a mid-season injury forced him out.
 Though skilled at football, Harvey gave up the sport as it was only semi-professional in Canada at that time, while hockey was fully professional.

 Harvey also played baseball at a competitive level, spending summers on teams from 1947 to 1950, mainly playing as a third baseman.
 In 1947 he was invited to join the Ottawa Nationals, a team that was run by Tommy Gorman (who had recently left his position as general manager of the Montreal Canadiens hockey team) and competed in the Class C Border League.
 A skilled ball player, in 1949 Harvey led the Border League in runs, runs batted in, and batting average.
 He was also offered a contract by the major league Boston Braves, though turned down the offer as it would only see him play in Class B (another level in the minor leagues).